AathiEswar/WeatherApp--Hoppy-Mobility-Services/README.md

  Step 3 : Install the Dependencies using the command "flutter pub get"

- Step 4 : Connect Device or Emulator
+ Step 4 : Connect Device or Emulator and add configuraton as "Flutter" and enter entry point as "main.dart"

  Step 5 : Run the Application using the comman "flutter run "  or just run from the code editor